 John Mosley at Douglas Army Air Field in Arizona in 1944.

-I spoke with him several times for newspaper pieces, a Fox Sports Rocky Mountain profile, and also for a book.
-The raw footage DVD of my TV interview with him in his Aurora home runs one hour and 44 minutes.
-(I know because I just watched it again.)
+I spoke with him several times for newspaper pieces, for a Fox Sports Rocky Mountain profile, and also for the "Fourth Down and A War to Go" chapter in my 2010 book, "Playing Piano in a Brothel."
+The raw footage DVD of my TV interview with him in his Aurora home ran one hour and 44 minutes.
 Because I had interviewed him before, I knew the broad outline of what was coming in our conversation.
 Yet I nonetheless was transfixed in places.
 So was the FSRM crew.

 Mosley died at age 93, in 2015.